-Here’s what I learned about cruising with a disability:
+What I learned about Cruising with a Disability

 - When you make your reservation, notify the ship that you’ll need a wheelchair to embark.
 Either you or your travel agent can do this through the cruise line’s reservation department.